tripsta/wink-db-migrations/README.md

 Commands
 ========

-Below you can find all the commands, which are available by the tool.
+Below you can find all the commands, which are available.

 ### Generate migration
 <pre><code>$ php scripts/db/generate_migration.php -t "create table countries"